coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/custom-taxonomy-order-ne/readme.txt

 == Description ==

-Custom Taxonomy Order New Edition is a plugin for WordPress which allows for the ordering of taxonomy terms.
+Custom Taxonomy Order is a plugin for WordPress which allows for the ordering of taxonomy terms.

 It supports the following features: